ibm-cloud-docs/direct-link/connect-to-paas-saas-cos.md

 * On their on-premise router, the customer adds routes to specific subnets, thereby to ensure smooth traffic flows using IBM Cloud Direct Link
 * On their VRA, the customer creates a route to traverse the public network and to reach the public endpoint for IBM COS services
 * The customer must provision an HA pair of VRA hardware (@x)
-* Each VRA member recevies 20TB per month of included bandwidth, to offset the charges to your Public cloud metering and billing
+* Each VRA member receives 20TB per month of included bandwidth, to offset the charges to your Public cloud metering and billing
-* Use bandwidth pooling across your hosted servers to accumulate prepaid bandwisth.
+* Use bandwidth pooling across your hosted servers to accumulate prepaid bandwidth.

 ### Method 2: Cloud server pass-through (private-to-private)